techreturners/introduction-to-test-doubles-javascript/activities/activity_3.md

 <pre>

-Mock objects enable you to check (verify) that expected calls and actions have been performed, e.g. checking a function/method has been called an expected number of times.
+Mock objects enable you to check (verify) that expected calls and actions have been performed, e.g. checking a function has been called an expected number of times.

 </pre>
 </details>